FrancisIGP/IEMOP-Repository/README.md

 ### How to Test the Pipeline (5 steps)
 1. Go to the repository, Actions tab
+2. Select the workflow, IPV Pipeline to Google Sheets
 3. Click Run workflow
 4. Verify the logs show Appended new rows
 5. Check the Google Sheet `data` tab for new rows, check `metadata` for updated timestamp